renatokuipers/localdevai/README.md

 ### Prerequisites

 Before you begin, ensure you have the following installed:
-- Python 3.8 or newer
+- Python 3.9 or newer
-- Streamlit
-- SQLite (for database interactions)

 ### Installation